 develop online satellite communities for formulating scenarios and undertaking analysis and interpretation

 I personally favor the third option — online satellite communities — having seen what FOSS development can accomplish.
 These satellite communities would not design the models, write the core code, or collect and curate primary data — the open energy modeling community is instead actively engaged in those tasks.
-Rather the satellite communities would formulate research questions, select modeling projects, develop scenarios, populate and run the models, and collate and analyze the results.
+Rather the satellite communities would formulate IPCC‑style storylines, select modeling projects, develop scenarios, populate the models with data, run the models, and then collate and analyze the results.
 A tight integration between the model developers, the data portals, the satellite communities, and the host NGOs would no doubt result.